 The Shared Responsibility Model for Object Storage

-As malware attack vectors continue to grow and more and more security features are built above and below the delineation of “Security of the Cloud” (provided by AWS) and “Security in the Cloud” (your job), security teams will need to ensure a proper framework to protect their
+As malware attack vectors continue to grow and more and more security features are built above and below the delineation of “Security of the Cloud” (provided by AWS) and “Security in the Cloud” (your job), security teams will need to ensure a proper framework to protect their applications and data.

 The Shared Responsibility Model helps identify the reduced operational burden for public Cloud customers, however, it is solely your role to protect all customer data and corporate data.

 Here are some initial preventative practices to ensure your buckets, your data and your applications are safe.
 It is essential you ensure consistent cloud security controls and procedures across all account groups, users and roles.
 In addition, performing regular reviews of your written security framework will ensure the proper security controls and policy to keep your data and applications safe.

 Ensure proper and correct Amazon S3 policies.
 Bucket permissions policy is set to private by default, however, only buckets that require public access to be exposed using Amazon S3 block public access.
 The Amazon S3 Block Public Access feature provides settings for access points, buckets, and accounts to help you manage public access to Amazon S3 resources.